OUR STORY

 Nate Brandt is excited to bring his wealth of experience and dedication to The Light House, where he looks forward to making a meaningful impact and driving positive change in the community.

-Jake Francis, Board Member
+Angela Ishee, Board Member

 GET IN TOUCH.
 GET INVOLVED.